chunweiz/CCUX/doc/deploy.md

 \*.tif     | \*.tiff   |  \*.ttf   | \*.txt    | \*.woff   | \*.xls    | \*.xml        | \*.zip    |

 ### SAP Logon ###
-Eclipse reads SAP logon information from your **SAP GUI Local Configuration Files**.
+Eclipse reads SAP logon information from your **SAP GUI Local Configuration Files** only.
 If your SAP GUI is configured to read configuration files from the server only, please make a copy of the configuration files from the network and add them to your local machine as indicated below.

 ![SAP GUI Server Configuration Files](img/deploy.015.png)